 (eg. apple macbook pro 15 retina 2013 dimensions).

-We're going need the width and height in cm (Not inches).
+We're going need the width and height (or depth in this case) in cm (Not inches).

 We marked this section as optional because most of our early customers were happy with 1.24cm corner radius.
 You may not get the full coverage but a lot of people actually liked the unique look.
 If you're wondering where the 1.24cm came from, it's the corner radius of MacBooks.